 A slip and fall may cause injury of little consequence or, in all too many cases, result in broken bones or severe injuries that cause ongoing pain and restrictions.
 We would be happy to discuss with you any claim you might have involving a slip and fall on ice or snow.
 If you or someone close to you has been seriously injured because of the faulty condition of some premises or real estate and is need of an attorney, please Contact Us.

 The law imposes requires private property to maintain their sidewalks and driveways in a “reasonably safe” condition.
 While each property is different, courts consider a variety of factors, including the general condition of the walkway (is it cracked, etc.?), whether there are elevation differences that create a hazard, whether the condition was hidden or obvious, and the lighting conditions.

 There are instances when a government or municipality may also be liable for non‑trivial defects in the sidewalks within the right of way of streets owned by the municipality.
 In Pennsylvania, a victim can sue a local or state government for such dangerous conditions, although the laws vary in every state.

-If you or someone close to you has been seriously injured because of the faulty condition of some premises or real estate and is need of an attorney, please CONTACT US.
+If you or someone close to you has been seriously injured because of the faulty condition of some premises or real estate and is need of an attorney, please Contact Us.

 A property owner, or tenant, has a duty to make its premises safe for persons on the premises.
 Common accidents involve markets where a spill or produce is on the floor, offices where a carpet does not lie correctly, or a home where a spill exists on a floor.
-Although a property owner or occupier's duty may vary, there is generally a duty to, at a minimum, warn about known dangers or to make the condition safe.
-In the cases of businesses and other "public" locations, visitors are considered to be "business invitees" and are entitled to the highest degree of protection.
-In that circumstance, the property possessor must warn or take appropriate action to correct defects it knows or should have known abbot.
+Although a property owner or occupier’s duty may vary, there is generally a duty to, at a minimum, warn about known dangers or to make the condition safe.
+In the cases of businesses and other “public” locations, visitors are considered to be “business invitees” and are entitled to the highest degree of protection.
+In that circumstance, the property possessor must warn or take appropriate action to correct defects it knows or should have known about.